 See international equivalent qualifications on the International Office website.

-This course gives graduating students the background to go on to a career in a variety of disciplines in the IT sector, due to the core and specialist units that cover key foundational concepts as well as advanced topics related to hardware design, programming and embedded systems and system-level integration.
+Graduates of this programme will be prepared for a career in a variety of disciplines in the IT sector, due to the core and specialist units that cover key foundational concepts and advanced topics related to hardware design, programming, and embedded systems and system-level integration.

 Typical careers are in soft fabrication facilities and design houses in the semiconductor industry, electronic-design automation tool vendors, embedded systems specialists and software houses.
-The course also covers concepts and technologies related to emerging paradigms such as neuromorphic computing and the Internet of Things and prepares you for a career in academic research.
+The programme also covers concepts and technologies related to emerging paradigms such as neuromorphic computing and the Internet of Things, as well as preparing you for a career in academic research.

 REF 2014 results